ritua2/bsswfellowship/checkpointing/README.md

 Final i2 = 65

-# to test the checkpoint-and-restart feature, run the command below and pres ctrl + c to interrupt the execution of the code, output before ctrl+c is entered is shown below
+# To test the checkpoint-and-restart feature, run the command below and pres ctrl + c to interrupt the execution of the code, output before ctrl+c is entered is shown below
 > ./sample_code_with_ckpt

 v_D is: 10